-How does virtual cinema work?
+How virtual cinema works

 By way of definition, “ticket price” and “film rental fee” are synonymous.
-A portion of your film rental fee will support Cincinnati World Cinema, just as it does when you buy a regular ticket at our online or theatre box offices.
+A portion of your film rental fee will support Cincinnati World Cinema, just as it does when you buy a regular in-person ticket at our online or theatre box offices.
 After covering the cost of the streaming platform, CWC and the distributor typically share the remaining proceeds equally.

 Ticket price, length of rental, and viewing methods may differ for each title with details stated on the distributor film page.
 The rental fee is per-household, so additional people watching with you reduces the cost-per-person.

 All films are available to watch via your browser and your TV (if equipped with an HDMI port), and some may also be available on apps for streaming devices.
 Once you’ve completed the purchase, your web browser order page, or delivery page, should display instructions on how to watch the film, including links to information on any apps available for streaming devices.
 Additionally, you should receive an email receipt that also contains viewing instructions.
 The type and location of this information depends on the distributor and platform.